ClaireLee22/Teach-a-Quadcopter-How-to-Fly/README.md

 - Evaluate agent's performance

 ### Project Results
-- Achieved at most the height of 5 units
+- Achieved at most the height of 5 units on testing result.

 ### Reflection
 - Craft reward functions is critical to the agent's performance.